thjbdvlt/solipCysme/make_pipeline/README.md

 Some scripts also fetch data from GitHub as training data (see `get_data.sh` scripts).

 To train only one component (i.e. morphologizer or parser), one can use the training script (`train.sh`) in the according directory.

-# Todo

-- Pretraining for the dependency parser.
-- Find good data for pretraining.